Why We Fight

 Mike Martin is a visiting research fellow at the Department of War Studies, King's College London, having previously studied biology at Oxford.
-Between these experiences, he served as a British Army officer who has worked, travelled and lived all over the world in order to try and understand conflict.
-His previous books include A Brief History of Helmand, and An Intimate War: An Oral History of the Helmand Conflict.
-His Crossing the Congo: Over Land and Water in a Hard Place, was shortlisted for the Edward Stanford Travel Writing Award in 2016.
+Between these experiences, he served as a British Army officer in Afghanistan.
+His previous books include An Intimate War: An Oral History of the Helmand Conflict and Crossing the Congo: Over Land and Water in a Hard Place, the latter of which was shortlisted for the Edward Stanford Adventure Travel Writing Award in 2016.